syncfusion-content/ej2-dropdown-docs/ej2-javascript/combo-box/virtual-scroll.md

 When fetching data from the data source, the [actionBegin](../api/combo-box/#actionbegin) event is triggered before data retrieval begins.
 Then, the [actionComplete](../api/combo-box/#actioncomplete) event is triggered once the data is successfully fetched.

+Furthermore, IncrementalSearch is supported with virtualization in the Combobox component.
+When a key is typed, the focus is moved to the respective element in the open popup state.
+In the closed popup state, the focus shifts to the corresponding item based on the typed key.

+Please note that when the enableVirtualization property is enabled, the 'take' property of the Query parameter may not function as expected, as it is internally managed within our source code.

 ## Binding local data